Home Index Site Search E-Mail Yellowsheet

 Keller

-LT Douglas J. Walthall and Radioman 2nd class Wilson M. Keller of Composite Squadron 82, a torpedo bomber unit temporarily attached to the Air Facility for rocket training, lost their lives when their Torpedo Bomber crashed during a rocket firing test on the B-2 range.
-A five-inch rocket exploded as it was fired, blowing off eight feet of LT Walthall's starboard wing.
+Lt.
+Douglas J. Walthall and Radioman 2nd class (ARM2) Wilson McKinley Keller of Composite Squadron 82, a torpedo bomber unit temporarily attached to the Air Facility for rocket training, lost their lives when their Torpedo Bomber crashed during a rocket firing test on the B-2 range.
+A five-inch rocket exploded as it was fired, blowing off eight feet of Lt.
+Walthall's starboard wing.
 A board of inquiry found the rocket was improperly assembled and that the propellant had ignited the warhead.

 SB2C-1C